The Yager Family

 Harry and his sons Solomon & Reuben ran PRC for several years but Harry's last child, Sidney Hyman, seemingly did not take any active part in the PRC company.
 PRC remained in the control of the Yager family until Harry's death on April 11th 1946 when the family decided to rename the business as Park Royal Vehicles and float the company in the October of the same year.

 Harry was a very tall and slim man with ginger hair (a trait that ran in the family) and a commanding presence.
-He was generous giving dowries to his daughters and monetary gifts to his sisters upon their visits and was active in support of the local Jewish community resulting in him receiving the honour of laying the foundation stone for the Willesden District Synagogue and having a Hall at Stamford Hill Synagogue named after him.
+He was generous giving doweries to his daughters and monetary gifts to his sisters upon their visits and was active in support of the local Jewish community resulting in him receiving the honour of laying the foundation stone for the Willesden District Synagogue and having a Hall at Stamford Hill Synagogue named after him.
 Harry had significant financial resources with his own Investment Trust that owned much land, especially at Park Royal, including a plot adjacent to the PRC works that he developed as a Greyhound Race Track.
 Harry and his sons, were well known for their extravagant & flamboyant ways; especially Reuben, a particularly colourful character, who was a regular gambler and thought nothing of losing £5000 in an evening!

 Bertha born 1903 at Hackney, married Morris Marcus at Hackney in 1922 and had two children.